Please have a read through our rules before joining! There's a lot to know, but it will help your participation in the group be as smooth as possible!

 #11: Passing Independent Magic

 When posting your 8 drawings for independent magic learning, your pieces will be judged by if you used your best ability or not.
-Generally, the characters need to be shaded, incorporated into a “scene” of some sort.
-(Not just drawing a blank interior wall behind them) And just all around well polished.
+They must be considered a Polished Piece, following our guide here will help assure they pass with flying colours.

-It is not our job to let you know if an art piece will count for intermediate magic or not as you are drawing them.
+Note it is not our job to let you know if an art piece will count for intermediate magic or not as you are drawing them.
 We will determine if they will pass once you post them for review.
-So best to make sure they are top notch every time!
+So best to make sure they are top-notch every time!

 And yes, you may use comics and animations to display independent learning too!